GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 The `.sidebar` style class doesn't provide a border by default.
 Instead, use a [class@Gtk.Separator] with the style class `.sidebar` manually.

+### Adapt to the `popover.combo` style removal

+The `.combo` popover style class has been removed.
+Use `.menu` instead.
+You may need to remove manually added margins, padding or minimum height from the list items inside while doing it.

 #### Adapt to Header Bar, Action Bar, Search Bar and Toolbar Style Changes

 When possible, buttons in [class@Gtk.HeaderBar], [class@Gtk.ActionBar] and